baumann-t/grogu/README.md

 GrogU is a web application by Thomas Baumann, Huang Shuwei, Claire Conrardy and Kieran Dunch.
 It was created from scratch over the course of one week in 2022, as part of a pedagogical exercise to simulate an AirBNB-like application using the Ruby on Rails Framework.

-The following is a loose outline of each member's specialty during the project, and their personal feature highlight:
+The following is a loose outline of each member's specialty during the project, and their personal highlights:

 Claire Conrardy: UI/UX Designer, Front-End Developer
 - Homepage, all offers page, branding